ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

    - **overflow** - The DRAM parition could not be written to because the partition was full.
    - **partition full** - A live status showing when the parition is full.
 The partition can be full, it just needs to be read from before additional writes are made.
    - **last byte flushed** - An end of acquisition status where the last valid byte of the last packet has been read from the DRAM partition.
-- **num buffered llp timestamps** - The number of llp timestamps that are waiting to be generated.
+- **num buffered llp timestamps** - The number of LLP timestamps that are waiting to be generated.
 This should be close to the number of buffered llp packets.
 - **generation done** - Indicates the generation has completed.
-- **num generated packets** - The number of csi-2 packets that were sent out the serial output channel.
+- **num generated packets** - The number of CSI-2 packets that were sent out the serial output channel.

 What kinds of scenarios can you sniff out based on the indicator behavior?
 - If the generation has ended but **bytes written** is greater than **bytes read** then there is valid data getting stuck in the DRAM partition and something downstream is not ready to receive CSI-2 packets.